Pragti-Gupta/Pragti_BlueStamp_Portfolio/index.md

 wget https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/raspi-blinka.py
 sudo python3 raspi-blinka.py
 ```
-This caused a lot of errors about externally managed environments because I was an environment and i was using sudo which was trying to install it through the whole pi - so getting rid of sudo allowed it to run
+This caused a lot of errors about externally managed environments because I was in an environment and I was using sudo, which was trying to install it through the whole Pi, so getting rid of sudo allowed it to run.
-Installs or upgrades the Adafruit Python Shell
+Installs or upgrades the Adafruit Python Shell.
-Downloads the raspi-blinka.py
+Downloads the raspi-blinka.py.
-Necessary to control board
+Necessary to control board.
 #### Tensor flow - Install requirements
 ```bash
 sudo apt install -y python3-numpy python3-pillow python3-pygame
 ```
-Downloaded 3 python packages that allow for fast computing(data processing), image processing, and making games with visuals and audio
+Downloaded 3 Python packages that allow for fast computing (data processing), image processing, and making games with visuals and audio.
 ```bash
 sudo apt install -y festival
 ```